eliasaraujo-dev/eliasaraujo-dev/README.md

 ### 🔬 About Me
 - Graduating in **Systems Analysis And Development** at Estacio University.
 - Former **Military** at Brazilian Army (Technology Operations).
-- Passionate about technology and innovative.
+- Passionate about technology and innovation.

 ### 💼 Technical Skills